Pomponst/Spring2015_Management_Info_Systems_Course/README.md

 # Spring2015_Management_Info_Systems_Course
 A collection of assignments I completed for my undergraduate level Management Information Systems Course

-Each assignment/examination is broken up into a separate branch.
+Each assignment is broken up into a separate branch.

 Included in each branch is:
 * A README file outlining the assignment